Discount Sale Price: How To Detect A Rip Off From A Bargain 🈹

 It also eliminated the 28-day price sale wherein the recent higher price would have been available for a minimum of 28 days.

 Claims of 50% off or half-price applies if a significant portion cut of the price on the products.
-Another is the recommended retail price or RRP must be genuine to reflect in the advertisements that there is a real savings.
+Another is the recommended retail price or RRP must be genuine to reflect in the advertisements that there are real savings.
 Any business planning to do so must ask the ASA for guidance.

 Sale Discount Price Guide in the Digital Realm

 More people are shopping online due to convenience and lower prices.
-But online businesses must comply with the following rules to avoid violating the unfair pricing:
+But online businesses must comply with the following rules to avoid violating unfair pricing: